-See a comprehensive list of minimum temperatures for both Passiflora species and hybrids by Alain Clavet, to whom many thanks, Here.
+See a comprehensive list of minimum temperatures for both Passiflora species and hybrids by Alain Clavet, to whom many thanks, here.
 See also my species & hybrids lists for temperature range for some Passiflora.
 Figures may vary between the two.
 I have been growing P. caerulea, P. actinia & many Passiflora hybrids in heavy clay soil with winter temperatures down to -8°C/18°F for many years.
-For how to overwinter the hardier Passiflora see here and the more more delicate Tacsonia outside see here.
 Please note that the tips below refer specifically to growing in UK climate zone 8b, though they should also be of general use.

 The clay soil gives two problems, that young plants find it very hard to push their fine roots down through the clay & then over winter the poor drainage rots the roots.
 I have lost many plants in earlier years through poor preparation of the soil.
 Once established however the clay surface is always negatively charged & the plants can easily pick up the nutritious positive ions off the negatively charged clay surface.
 To maximize success:-

 Put new plants outside in 5” progressing to 10″ pots – the large pots will encourage root growth.
 For more information see soil.
 Generally all Passiflora love sun but some Tacsonia can overheat.
 Bring them inside for the first winter & plant them as below in the ground next year.
 This will give best survival rates.